 Life doesn’t always go the way you want it.
 There are going to be many bumps, bruises, and breaks along the journey.
-These and other struggles will ignite a variety of negative emotions such as anger, stress, pain, sadness, and fear among others.
+These and other struggles will ignite a variety of negative emotions such as anger, stress, guilt, sadness, and fear among others.

 It’s easy to connect your struggles with negativity.
 It’s hard to believe that when something bad happens you can disconnect yourself from the negative emotion of it.
 But, if you want to achieve more, if you want to succeed at new levels and if you want to be recognized for your greatness then there is one skill that is arguably the most powerful.

 Research shows this skill can decrease stress, improve health & immunity and increase job success while expanding your sense of possibility.
-What is it?

 Positive thinking doesn’t get much respect because most consider it a “soft skill” and it’s a little more difficult to quantify.
 However, recent findings have begun to prove the true impact of flipping to a success mindset; from negative thoughts to positive.